red0124/ssp/README.md

 int num = c.convert<int>(s.c_str());
 ```

-# CMake
+## CMake

-If you have the repository cloned in your CMake project, simply add it:
+If the repository is cloned in the CMake project, it can simply be added:
 ```cmake
 add_subdirectory(ssp)
 ```
-Othervise, you can fetch just it from the repository:
+Othervise, it can just be fetched from the repository:
 ```cmake
 include(FetchContent)
 FetchContent_Declare(